JetBrains-Research/data-driven-type-migration/README.md

 This is a usual code intention that can be invoked from the `Show Context Actions` item in the popup menu, when you click on the `Type Element` in your Java code.
-Then you can choose any of the suggested `Type Migration Rules` from the dropdown list, and the plugin will try to update the data-flow dependent references of the selected `Type Element`:
+Then you can choose any of the suggested `Type Migration Rules` from the dropdown list, select the search scope, and the plugin will try to update the data-flow dependent references of the selected `Type Element`:

 <img src="assets/img/proactive.gif" alt="Proactive Intention Example" width="600">